Powerlearnproject/se-day1-assignment-Gdine-dine1/README.md

 The maintenance phase begins after the software has been deployed and involves ongoing support and updates.
 This includes fixing bugs, addressing user issues, and implementing enhancements.
 Regular maintenance ensures that the software remains functional and up-to-date with changing user needs and technological advancements.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Waterfall
+5. Waterfall
 Linear Process: Fixed sequence of phases (Requirements, Design, Implementation, Verification, Maintenance).
 Best For: Projects with stable, well-defined requirements (e.g., government contracts, hardware development).
-Agile
+6. Agile
 Iterative Process: Small, incremental sprints with frequent feedback and adaptability.
 Best For: Projects with evolving requirements or dynamic markets (e.g., software startups).

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-Software Developer
+1.Software Developer
 Code Development: Writes and maintains code for software applications.
 Bug Fixing: Identifys and resolves software issues and bugs.
 Collaboration: Works with the team to align on project objectives.
 Documentation: Writes clear documentation for code and processes.
 Continuous Learning: Stasy updated with new technologies and best practices.

-Quality Assurance (QA) Engineer
+2. Quality Assurance (QA) Engineer
 Test Planning: Develops and executes test plans and cases.
 Defect Tracking: Documents, reports, and tracks software defects.
 Quality Assurance: Ensures software meets specified requirements and standards.
 Process Improvement: Contributes to enhancing testing processes.
 Risk Assessment: Identify potential risks in the development process.
-Project Manager
+3. Project Manager
 Project Planning: Defines project scope, goals, and deliverables.
 Resource Management: Allocates resources and manages the project budget.
 Timeline Management: Develops and adheres to project timelines.